-The VarCal algorithm has no input in the driver level, its output is a recalibration file containing additional annotations related to the VQSR.
+The VarCal algorithm has no input in the driver level other than the reference file, its output is a recalibration file containing additional annotations related to the VQSR.

-The VarCal algorithm requires the following ALGO_OPTION:
+The VarCal algorithm requires the following ALGO OPTION:

 - -v INPUT: location of the VCF file from the variant calling algorithm; you can use a VCF file compressed with bgzip and indexed. - --tranches_file TRANCHES_FILE: location and filename of the file containing the partition of the call sets into quality tranches. - --resource RESOURCE_FILE --resource_param PARAM: location of the VCF file used as a training/truth resource in VQSR, followed by parameters determining how the file will be used.
-You can include multiple collections by specifying multiple files and repeating the --resource dbSNP_FILE --resource_param PARAM option.
+You can include multiple collections by specifying multiple files and repeating the --resource RESOURCE_FILE --resource_param PARAM option.
 The PARAM argument follows the syntax: